-OVERVIEW: The Friedman Family Foundation is the philanthropic vehicle of former Goldman Sachs Chairman Stephen Friedman and his wife Barbara.
-The foundation gave away around $5 million in a recent fiscal year.
-The couple's philanthropy has a New York focus, with education, health, arts and culture, and human services getting the most attention, while other areas have been funded.
+OVERVIEW: The Friedman Family Foundation was created by former Goldman Sachs Chairman Stephen Friedman and his wife Barbara.
+The foundation focuses on New York, education, health, arts and culture, and human services, although other areas have been funded.

 FUNDING AREAS: Education, Youth, Health, Human Services, Arts & Culture, Environment, Jewish Causes, NYC Community.

-IP TAKE: The foundation flies well under the radar, with a minimal web presence and no clear guidelines for grantseekers.
+IP TAKE: The foundation’s funding interests are diverse; however, it maintains a minimal web presence and no clear guidelines for grantseekers.

-The Friedmans have also supported health in New York.
-A big winner here has been Memorial Sloan-Kettering Cancer Center, which received $1.5 million in the most recent fiscal year available.
-Between 2004 and 2010, the outfit received at least $7 million.
-Other recent grantees include New York Presbyterian Hospital, New York Stem Cell Foundation, and Damon Runyon Cancer Research Foundation, which received a $10,000 grant in the most recent fiscal year available.
+The foundation also funds youth and health in New York City.
+Recent youth grantees include Children's Aid Society and Overcoming Obstacles.
+Memorial Sloan-Kettering Cancer Center received over $1 million in 2015 and at least $7 million between 2004 and 2010.
+Other recent health grantees include New York Presbyterian Hospital, New York Stem Cell Foundation, and Damon Runyon Cancer Research Foundation.

-The couple's arts and culture philanthropy has been modest lately but includes: American Museum of Natural History, The Met, New York Historical Society, and Metropolitan Opera.
-In terms of environmental philanthropy, the couple has recently supported Central Park Conservancy and Environmental Advocates of New York.
-The Friedmans also earmark funds for Jewish outfits in New York City such as UJA Federation of New York, and JBI International, which was founded in 1931 as the Jewish Braille Institute of America.
+Past Friedman Family arts and culture grantees include the American Museum of Natural History, The Met, New York Historical Society, and Metropolitan Opera, while its environmental investments include the Central Park Conservancy and Environmental Advocates of New York.
+Its investments in New York City Jewish organizations include the UJA Federation of New York, and JBI International, which was founded in 1931 as the Jewish Braille Institute of America.